Importance of Support

 Note: If you would like to set up and run a diabetic support group, contact our office for help.

-Here are some tips that will help you to maximize your support system, and reduce the social impacts:
+Here are some tips that will help you to optimize your support system, and reduce the social impacts:

 Environment: Surround yourself with positive people that strengthen your hope.